soulwing/fluent-jdbc/README.md

 interaction with the database, and that you need to do a little plain old SQL here and there and want that to be as simple to do as possible.

+This library is small and depends only on the JDBC features of the JDK -- i.e. it adds a single (and small) JAR file dependency to your Java EE application.

 Getting Started
 ===============